Andrewodwyer/Star-academy/README.md

 ### Target Audience
-The target audience for this Rock Paper Scissors, Starfox themed game would be primarly be people with interest in starFox.
-Starfox Fans: This game would appeal to fans of the Starfox franchise, particularly those who enjoy the characters and their characteristics.
+The target audience for this Rock Paper Scissors, Starfox themed game would primarly be people with interest in starFox.
+- Starfox Fans: This game would appeal to fans of the Starfox franchise, particularly those who enjoy the characters and their characteristics.
 They would likely be interested in any new game featuring their favourite characters.
 Fox, Falco, Wolf, Peppy and Slippy
-Others might be:
+- Others might be:
   - Casual Gamers: The simple gameplay mechanics of Rock Paper Scissors combined with the game idea of playing rock, paper, scissors to choose who takes command of the mission, could attract casual gamers looking for a quick and fun experience without a steep learning curve.
   - Families: The easy to navigate design means it would be accessible to people of all ages.
 A fun activity to enjoy if you had a few minutes to spare.
--Nostalgia Seekers: People who have fond memories of playing older Starfox games might be drawn to this new iteration, especially if it incorporates elements that remind them of the classic titles.
+  - Nostalgia Seekers: People who have fond memories of playing older Starfox games might be drawn to this new iteration, especially if it incorporates elements that remind them of the classic titles.
   - Designers: This is a very visually appealing design.
 The layout, colour, typography and UX of this game would appeal to creative people.
 Overall, the game could have broad appeal, for anyone to engage with over multiple sessions due to it multi-layer aspect.
-The character selection & computer random selection and following this a rock paper scissor game that has a multitude of features.
+The character selection, computer random selection and the rock paper scissor game has a multitude of features.

 ## UX & UI Design